MICA-MNI/ENIGMA/docs/pages/11.01.bigbrain/index.rst

 --------------------------------------
 As part of the **ENIGMA Toolbox**, we parametrized cytoarchitectural properties of the `BigBrain <https://science.sciencemag.org/content/340/6139/1472>`_
 — a 3D reconstruction of a *postmortem* stained and sliced  human brain – using two central moments (*i.e.*, mean and skewness) calculated across several cortical depths.
-In essence, studying the mean of BigBrain intensity profiles across the cortical mantle allows inferences on overall cellular density, whereas analysis of skewness contrasts relative properties of deep and superficial cortical layers, indexing the unevenness of cellular distribution, a critical dimension of laminar differentiation.
+In essence, studying the mean of BigBrain intensity profiles across the cortical mantle probes cellular/neuronal density, whereas analysis of skewness contrasts deep and superficial cortical layers, indexing the unevenness of cellular distribution, a critical dimension of laminar differentiation.

 .. image:: ./examples/example_figs/bb_moments_orig.png